User guideRisk managementConducting risk assessments

 1. Risk name: A clear, descriptive name for the risk

-2. Risk owner: The person responsible for managing this risk
+2. Action owner: The person responsible for managing this risk

 3. Risk description: Detailed explanation of the risk and its potential consequences